 The rest of the world would be shocked that Google ranks Florida's Panama City higher.
 Maybe it's due to search engine paid ads, but somehow, it just seems wrong to me.
 More than half of Panama's entire population lives in its capital, and there's a lot more to do there than in a Florida beach town.

-Which brings me to an apology.
-Although we lived in Panama City for nearly three years, I've never actually shared the great things you can do in the city.
-I'm making up for it today with a list of our guests' favorite things to do in Panama City.
+Anyway, this brings me to an apology.
+Although we lived in Panama City for almost three years, I never actually shared the great things you can do in the city.
+I'm making up for it today with a list of what our guests thought were the best things to do in Panama City.

 The one in Panama. 🙂

-These days Panama Viejo is a UNESCO site.
-You can walk among the ruins, explore what's left of the church and climb the bell tower for the price of a ticket (about B/5.00).
+The archaeological ruins are so well intact that Panama Viejo was designated a UNESCO World Heritage site in 1997 (“Archaeological Site of Panamá Viejo and Historic District of Panamá”).
+For the price of a ticket (about B/5.00), you can walk among the ruins, explore what's left of the church, and climb the bell tower.
 While you're there, don't miss the nearby museum as well.
 It has a variety of relics—many precolumbian—and a model of what the original city looked like in its heyday.